Semaglutide Medically Supervised Weight Loss Protocol

 GLP-1 agonists like Semaglutide help to control your blood sugar.
 Those taking it also tend to lose weight.
 GLP-1, the key hormone involved, slows down stomach emptying and in addition, can stimulate your pancreas to release insulin.
 Semaglutide also blocks a hormone that causes your liver to release sugar (glucagon).
 Together, these functions can help you feel less hungry, causing you to eat less food and lose more weight.

-Yes, it is believed that Semaglutide can help curb your appetite.
+Yes, it is believed and clinically seen that Semaglutide sodium and semagluitde acetate can help curb your appetite.
 In addition to slowing gastric emptying to make you feel full for longer, GLP-1 also plays a direct role with appetite.

-With Semaglutide, you will slowly work your way up to the target dose at which time you will see the most amount of weight loss.
-We prefer to keep the max dose at 1 mg to avoid potential side effects.
-Clinically, we have found the max dose of 1 mg to be highly effective in our patient population.
+With Semaglutide sodium or Semaglutide acetate, you will slowly work your way up to the target dose at which time you will see the most amount of weight loss.
+We prefer to keep the max dose at 1.75 mg to avoid potential side effects.
+Clinically, we have found semaglutide sodium and semaglutide acetate to be highly effective in our patient population.
 It is important to keep in mind that weight loss can take time.
 You will see the best results when you are using it in combination with a healthy diet and exercise.
 Sometimes the medication may not work for you, or you may not be able to tolerate it.
 Most do well.

-Yes.
-Semaglutide is safe and effective when used as indicated.
-Yet, safe doesn’t mean that there aren’t risks.
-Semaglutide also carries a boxed warning about thyroid C-cell tumors occurring in rodents (with unknown risk in humans), and Semaglutide shouldn’t be used if you or your family have a history of certain thyroid cancers.
+In our clinical experience, we have found Semaglutide to be safe and effective, However, Semaglutide acetate and semaglutide sodium have not been tested or approved by the FDA.
+The form of Semaglutide made by Novo Nordisk is different and is the only one with FDA testing and approval.
+Pharmaceutically branded forms of Semaglutide have a box warning about thyroid C-cell tumors occurring in rodents (with unknown risk in humans), and Semaglutide shouldn’t be used if you or your family have a history of certain thyroid cancers.
 Semaglutide should not be used in people with type-1 diabetes or a history of pancreatitis.
 Semaglutide should be used cautiously for people on other blood sugar lowering medications.
 It should also not be used if you are under 18, pregnant, trying to get pregnant or breastfeeding.

 At The Natural Path, we do not bill any insurance companies – fee for service only.